home-assistant/home-assistant.io/source/_integrations/enphase_envoy.markdown

 - Historical energy production & consumption
 - Power production per-inverter

-For Envoy-metered with installed and configured current transforemrs (CT) on more then 1 phase, production and consumption sensors for each individual phase are available.
+Production and consumption sensors for each phase are available for Envoy-metered with installed and configured current transformers (CT) on more than 1 phase.

 _Consumption sensors require your Envoy to be properly configured with consumption CT sensors installed._